TRiley1/TRiley1/README.md

 **👋 Welcome to My GitHub Profile!**

 Hello!
 I'm Thomas Riley, a junior software engineer.
-I've experience in Python, Java, JavaScript and have recently tried TypeScript.
+I have experience in Python, Java, JavaScript and have recently tried TypeScript.

 **🛠️ Currently Working On**